Flanker model in 1/72 scale

 In due time, the aircraft was adapted with new systems, airframe changes and new engines.
 Many variants were developed although no large numbers were produced, with different type numbers being used and both single seat variants, double tandem seat and twin seat Flankers have appeared.
-Some versions were fitted with canards like the SU-30 multi-role fighter.
-Further improved are the SU-35 and SU-37.
+Some new generations versions were fitted with new systems, weapon capbility and also canards like the SU-30 multi-role fighter.
+Further improved versions are the SU-35 and SU-37.

-The type is obviously an important combat aircraft in current Russia and Ukraine.
-From later Russia the type in various versions has been exported to various air forces like in Africa the SU-27 to Angola, Ethiopia, Eritrea, Uganda and to Indonesia.
+Various versions have been exported to various air forces like in Africa the SU-27 to Angola, Ethiopia, Eritrea, Uganda and to Indonesia.
 The improved type like the SU-30 is also operated by China, India, Birma/ Myanmar, Malaysia, Indonesia, Vietnam and in Africa Algeria, Uganda and in South America Venezuela.
 Kazachstan, Belarus and Armenia along the Russian borders also fly the SU-30.

 This modelling report describes the 1/72 kits of Hasegawa, Italeri, and later Zvezda kits.
 Many years earlier a large scale 1/32 naval SU-33 conversion was done, look at my page here...